 In the years around the time of his graduation, David gave many notable recitals.
 Among these, he performed as soloist in Mozart's Piano Concerto in E flat (K482) and Beethoven's Piano Concerto No. 1.
 However, arguably his most technically-demanding performance was a recital of Liszt's Second Ballade.

-As a teacher of music, David was offered his first senior position immediately after leaving university, as Head of Music at Sunbury Grammar School, in Middlesex.
+As a teacher of music, David was offered his first senior position immediately after leaving university, as Head of Music at Sunbury Grammar School, in Middlesex, where he spent several years.
 Following this appointment David went on to spend 15 years as Organist and Director of Music at Ashlyns School, Berkhamsted.
 The historically-significant chapel, around which Ashlyns School is built, played host to numerous concerts under David's leadership.
 These included Handel's Messiah (incidentally, the Ashlyns chapel once housed Handel's organ), Mozart's Requiem, Bach's St John's Passion and symphonies by Beethoven and Schubert, as well as many organ and piano recitals.

-While at Ashlyns David met his wife, with whom he has three children and four grandchildren.
+While at Ashlyns David met his wife Rosemary, with whom he has three adult children and six grandchildren.

 For 17 years David was a member of the Bach Choir which, at the time, was conducted by the great choirmaster Sir David Willcocks.
 Among many performances, David toured Israel and Hong Kong with the choir and he sang at the 1981 Royal Wedding of Prince Charles and Lady Diana Spencer in St Paul's Cathedral.